1. Overview of APEC and the context of APEC 2027

 4.2.
 Phu Quoc's Advantages in Hosting APEC 2027 Phu Quoc

 Phu Quoc was chosen to host APEC 2027 thanks to its modern conference infrastructure, high-class tourism space, and impressive accommodation capacity.
-In recent years, Phu Quoc has emerged as an international destination, possessing many resorts and standard convention centers.
+In recent years, Phu Quoc has emerged as an international destination, possessing many standard resorts and convention centers.
 This is a factor ensuring the organization of high-level events.